Masanbat12/Poker_game/README.md

 Hand Evaluation: The program then evaluates and displays the value of the hand to the user.

+## Compilation
+To compile the poker game:

+Navigate to the project directory in your terminal.

+Run the command: make

+This will generate an executable named poker.

+### Running the Game
+After successful compilation, you can run the game with the following command:
+./poker
+### Cleaning up
+If you want to clean up the compiled files (e.g., before pushing to a version control system), you can use the following command: make clean
+This will remove the generated poker executable and any object files.

 ## The Code Structure
 getFirstHand(): Deals the first five cards to the user.